9 Places to Cash a Check (Including Handwritten Checks)

 Most locations charge a percentage of the balance instead of a flat fee.
 For smaller check balances, this can be cheaper than other stores that charge a flat fee.
 But, fees for large balances are often lower at most other places, even if they charge a percentage of the check balance.

 When you put the balance on their reloadable debit card, you must also pay a monthly maintenance fee.
 Expect to pay a reload fee each time, too.
-If possible, cash your checks at Walmart if you want a reloadable debit card.
+Cash your checks at Walmart if you want a reloadable debit card.

 FAQs About Cashing Checks